pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/03-otel.md

     - /tutorials/otel/
 ---

-This tutorial will demonstrate how to export Pixie data in the OpenTelemetry (OTel) format.
+This tutorial will demonstrate how to use the OpenTelemetry plugin for Pixie.

-To do this, we will take the following steps:
+To export Pixie data in the OpenTelemetry (OTel) format, we will:

 1. Deploy an OTel collector to our cluster.
 2. Write a PxL script that uses the [OTel methods](/reference/pxl/otel-export/) to transformation Pixie DataFrames into OTel data.